-This diced potato casserole (sometimes called funeral potatoes!) is made easy with diced potato hash browns (a major kitchen shortcut), and then we’re adding major flavor in the form of cream of chicken soup, butter, sour cream, garlic powder, sharp cheddar cheese, and French fried onions.
-So yes, it’s still going to taste like the classic easy cheesy potatoes you’re used to, but a tad extra in the best possible way. 😉
+My version has some extra flavor added in the form of cream of chicken soup, butter, sour cream, garlic powder, sharp cheddar cheese, and French fried onions.
+So it’s still going to taste like the classic easy cheesy potatoes you’re used to, but a tad extra in the best possible way. ๐ It’s a great side to mains like roasted chicken, apricot-glazed ham, or steaks.
+It truly goes with anything.
+And if you’re short on oven space, try the crockpot cheesy potatoes for a hands-off version – it’s the same recipe but made in the slow cooker.

-Estimated reading time: 8 minutes
+Estimated reading time: 6 minutes

-What You’ll Love About this Cheesy Potato Casserole Recipe
+What You’ll Love About Cheesy Potato Casserole

 - Tons of flavor

-- Cheesy, savory flavor
+- Creamy, cheesy, savory flavor

-- Tender potatoes
+- Tender potatoes and a crunchy topping

 - Made with 8 basic ingredients